What eats cyanobacteria in a reef tank?

 Cyano is one of the oldest lifeforms on the planet and is a great opportunist.
 Wherever there is light and water there will be cyanobacteria in one form or another, but its when it takes over that its usually an indicator of an imbalance in the tank.
 We know it usually starts on the substrate, and usually in the areas with the quietest flow.

 The perfect storm is a thin layer of debris or detritus on the substrate that the cyano forms over and uses as a nutrient source.
-The old adage is that nitrates and phosphates fuel cyanobacterial growth, but many reefkeepers report the “slime algae” despite having zero nitrates in their tanks.
+The old adage is that nitrates and phosphates and excess nutrients fuel cyanobacterial growth, but many reefkeepers report the “slime algae” despite having zero nitrates in their tanks.
 It can also seem to grow when dosed with a carbon source - the exact same thing dosed to lower nitrates and phosphates and kill cyano.

 At the other end of the scale, those with nitrates rarely if ever get it, although they will then have other battles with true algaes later on.
 It can be introduced on rock, corals or macroalgae although it can also appear in tanks that were sterile, so it may even be airbourne.